Scottsboro Starbucks employees shocked by result of voting to unionize

 Some Starbucks workers in Scottsboro are shocked after their vote to unionize came out as a tie.

-"That was not at all what we expected," said Carla Gonzalez, a barista at Starbucks.
+"That was not at all what we expected," said Carla Gonzalez, a barista.

 On Tuesday, current and former Starbucks employees waited on pins and needles for the vote to be counted.